 Learning new programming languages becomes easier with practice.
 Learn one language and the next language may take half the time.
 Once you’ve learned two languages the third may take on third the time.
 Unfortunately this doesn’t go on infinitely however I do know programmers older and wiser than myself that can read a sample of code and tell you exactly what it’s doing even if they’ve never seen the language.
 An integer is an integer and a while loop is a while loop in all languages, the structures don’t change just the syntax does.

 Fresh languages are crucial to keeping your resume fresh.
 The projects you make while learning the languages can be cleaned up and posted to your resume, or used as code samples when interviewing.
 A new programming language will help put the spice back in your code life.
-The new techniques that you lear can be implemented in your other projects.
+The new techniques that you learn can be implemented in your other projects.
 It’s all around good wholesome exercise for your brain that can make you smarter and make you richer too.